Best exercise bikes 2026: Boost your fitness with these home spin bikes

 Reasons to avoid

-✅ You want spin-style workouts but without the Peloton price tag: Not only is Echelon's exercise bike significantly cheaper to buy, the monthly membership is also more affordable than Peloton.
+✅ You want spin-style workouts but without the Peloton price tag: Not only is Echelon's exercise bike significantly cheaper to buy, but the monthly membership is also more affordable than Peloton.

-❌ You don't have a suitable tablet computer at home: To keep costs down the Echelon Connect Sport doesn't have a built in screen so you will need to have a compatible device to use for your at home spin sessions.
+❌ You don't have a suitable tablet computer at home: To keep costs down the Echelon Connect Sport doesn't have a built-in screen so you will need to have a compatible device to use for your at-home spin sessions.

 This budget Echelon exercise bike, the Connect Sport, offers much of the functionality of its higher-priced siblings but saves money by excluding a front-mounted screen.
 Instead, owners of this exercise bike will need to bring their own screen, which if you already own a smart device such as a tablet (or want the versatility of owning a separate tablet device) won't be an issue at all.
 Simply load up the Echelon Fit app on your device, connect the bike via Bluetooth, and you'll have access to all the classes you need.

 It comes with a 7kg flywheel, which left us wanting more on occasion, although the magnetic resistance did help to prevent the draggy feeling that can plague some of the more budget exercise bikes.
-A total of 32 resistance levels offer a good spread of difficulty levels, while the 96 x 51cm footprint is stable enough for all but the most rigorous efforts.
+A total of 32 resistance levels offers a good spread of difficulty levels, while the 96 x 51cm footprint is stable enough for all but the most rigorous efforts.

 Best budget Peloton Bike